Monika365/Pizza-Retail-Dashboard/README.md

 ### 5. Highlights
-Pizza restaurants generate large volumes of transactional data, but lack intuitive tools to extract actionable insights on sales trends, best/worst sellers, and customer preferences.
-Key questions such as:

 •	Business Problem
 Pizza restaurants accumulate vast amounts of transactional data, yet often lack effective tools to transform this information into actionable business insights.
-Without intuitive analytics, it becomes challenging to quickly answer critical questions such as:
+Key questions such as:

 Which products generate the highest revenue?
 Identifying top-performing menu items is essential for optimizing offerings and maximizing profitability.